Maarten Martens

-Maarten Martens (born 2 July 1984) is a Belgian professional football coach and a former player who played as a midfielder, either as an attacking midfielder or winger.
-He is the current head coach of the Dutch club AZ Alkmaar.
+Maarten Martens (/nl/; born 2 July 1984) is a Belgian professional football coach and a former player who played as a midfielder, either as an attacking midfielder or winger who was most recently the head coach of the Dutch club AZ Alkmaar.
 Martens was known for his flair, dribbling and goalscoring ability as well as his precise passing and creativity.
 He previously played for Belgian clubs Anderlecht and Cercle Brugge, Dutch clubs RKC Waalwijk and AZ, as well as Greek club PAOK.
 At international level, he has represented the Belgium national team.

 Early career

 Born in Eeklo, Maarten Martens took his first steps in football in Klauwaerts Bassevelde.
 At the age of eight young Martens joined the youth team of Anderlecht.
 There, over the years he was a teammate of, among others, Urko Pardo, Mark De Man and Xavier Chen.
 In 2003 Roda showed interest in the young midfielder, but he decided to stay in the team of his heart.
 In the 2003–04 season, Martens joined the first team, but he did not have many chances to prove himself.
 Only once under the coach Hugo Broos did he play at the highest level.